dialect-map/dialect-map-core/README.md

 # Dialect map core

 ### About
-This repository contains the web server to access the database information.
+This repository contains core models and controllers for the database.

-It will be used in combination with the original PaperScape server, in order to construct colored areas over the [Dialect map UI][dialect-map-ui] interface, given the papers categorization over a pair of user specified jargon words frequencies.
+It is used as a dependency package on the HTTP API components that manage public and private access to the database information.
+The public API is used by the [Dialect map UI][dialect-map-ui], while the private one by a set of data-ingestion jobs which populate the database.

 ### Documentation